SAP HANA XS Advanced Connection Details

 Using Password Grant Type

-To connect to SAP Hana XSA using the PASSWORD Grant type set the following:
+To connect to SAP Hana XSA using password-based OAuth:

 The following sections show how to authenticate a headless server or another machine on which the connector cannot open a browser.
 You can authenticate with a user account or with a service account.